Curriculum and Instruction

 CSF believes in a balanced assessment system, and relies upon both locally-created assessments and nationally-normed assessments to create an accurate picture of each learner.
 In grades k-5, students are given the Scholastic Next Steps in Guided Reading Assessment a minimum of three times/year in order to track their reading behaviors over time.
 All students take the NWEA MAP assessment in grades k-12 to measure what students know, what they are ready to learn next, and how to best set and chart goals for growth over time, in math and reading.
 Students also have a series of mandated state assessments that they take in the spring of each school year.
 More detailed information will be provided on this page soon.

-Please contact Jennifer Walton, Director of Student Achievement, with any questions or comments.
+Please contact Lesley Miller, Director of Student Achievement, with any questions or comments.

 765-654-5545, ex.
 1226